SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes-control-plane.md

 [Kubernetes](https://kubernetes.io/) is a system that automates the deployment, management, scaling, networking, and availability of container-based applications.
 Kubernetes container-orchestration allows you to easily deploy and manage multi-container applications at scale.

 :::note
-Sumo Logic only supports Kubernetes 1.16 or later version of Kubernetes Control Plane app.
+Sumo Logic supports only Kubernetes versions 1.16 or later for the Kubernetes Control Plane app.
 :::

 ## Log and metric types